THEELITE100/DMD/ReadMe.md

 A purpose built, high performance interactive sales tool designed to replace static PDFs, manual presentations, and fragmented pitch materials for one of the world's largest mixed use destinations.

+## ⚠️ Disclaimer

+This project was developed as a creative demonstration and interactive concept tool.
+It is not intended to replace official marketing materials, operational processes, or business systems of The Dubai Mall or any associated entities.
+All content, imagery, and assets presented within this application including retail, dining, art, entertainment, and event examples are fictional and created just for illustrative purposes.
+They may or may not correspond to real life tenants, events, or installations, and are included solely to showcase design, storytelling, and user experience concepts.
+This project demonstrates creative, technical, and UX capabilities, and should not be interpreted as factual or official representations of The Dubai Mall or its offerings.

 ## 🚀 Live Demo
 **https://dmd-ecru.vercel.app**